-has many reputations; and one of them is that France is an expensive
+has many reputations; and one of them is that France is not a cheap

 country.